warmana/cloudant-docs-fork/source/includes/offerings/_bluemix.md

 This change means your project caused an overflow of 87 GB more than the 20 GB plan allocation, for 12 hours.
 Therefore,
-you would be billed an overage charge of $0.0014 x 87 GB x 12 hours = $1.46 for that extra space.
+you would be billed an overage charge based on 87 GB x 12 hours = 1044 GB hours for that extra space.

 Overage is calculated by using the maximum number of GB above the plan allocation during a particular hour within the billing cycle.